Michele Bruzzo

-Michele Bruzzo (born 26 June 1999) is an Italian football player.
+Michele Bruzzo (born 26 June 1999) is an Italian football player who plays for Serie D club Tau Calcio Altopascio.

 Club career

 Genoa

 Born in Genoa, Bruzzo is a youth exponent of Genoa.

 Loan to Pontedera

 On 17 July 2018, Bruzzo joined Serie C club Pontedera on loan for the 2018–19 season.
 On 29 July he made his professional debut as a substitute replacing Nicolas La Vigna in the 98th minute of a match loss at 4–2 at penalties after a 1–1 draw in the first round of Coppa Italia against Ternana.
 He made his Serie C debut for the club on 15 October in a game against Arezzo, as a 70th-minute substitute for Filippo Serena.
 Six days later, on 21 October, he played his first entire match, a 0–0 away draw against Pro Vercelli.
 Bruzzo ended his season-long loan to Pontedera with 14 appearances, only four as a starter.

 Pontedera

 After the loan, on 21 July 2019, Bruzzo joined to Pontedera and he signed a 2-year contract.
 On 24 August he made his season debut for Pontedera as a substitute replacing Mariano Bernardini in the 90th minute of a 3–1 home win over Carrarese.
 On 29 September, Bruzzo played his first match as a starter of the season, a 3–1 away win over Giana Erminio, he was replaced by Jacopo Giuliani in the 67th minute.
 On 14 October he scored his first professional goal for the club in the 56th minute of a 2–1 home win over Pistoiese.
 On 24 November he scored his second goal, as a substitute, in the 79th minute of a 1–0 away win over Robur Siena.
 On 12 January 2020, Bruzzo was sent-off with a double yellow card in the 94th minute of a 2–1 home win over Renate.